Four orange-coloured turmeric rhizomes

 You can also dye plain paper to create “turmeric paper”.
 The paper acts as an indicator of acidity and alkalinity.
 It remains yellow when dipped in acidic or neutral solutions or turns reddish-brown in alkaline solutions.

-A close up shot of a single rhizome on piece of freshly picked turmeric
+A close-up shot of a single rhizome on a piece of freshly picked turmeric

 Turmeric in Beauty Products